 If you are looking to share an apartment, then you should look on WG-Gesucht.
 You can also find local apartment listing groups on Facebook, as many of them are English-speaking.
 If you are not too familiar with your new city, you can use Mapnificient to find the best places to live.

 In any case, be very wary of rental scams.
 Usually, scam ads have an uncannily low price, brochure quality photos and no phone number.
 The announcers will try to talk you into paying before you see the dwelling.
 As a rule of thumb, no keys, no money.

 Before you visit an apartment, make sure to obtain a SCHUFA.
 This is the German equivalent to a credit check.
-It costs 25 euros and is valid for 6 months.
+It costs 25 euros and is valid for 6 months, but you can get one for free.
 Here are the locations that deliver SCHUFAs instantly.
 As a new Berliner, you might also want to bring a proof of income and your passport.
 Landlords usually ask for your last 3 pay slips, but my work contract sufficed.

 Financially, you should have enough money to cover 4 months rent, since the deposit is usually 2-3 times the rent.

 I have written a detailed article about finding your first flat in Berlin, as well as a guide to finding a furnished room in Berlin.
 It offers information specific to Berlin that I could not find elsewhere.
 I also wrote a long list of apartment search resources for All About Berlin.

 In Germany, health insurance is mandatory, and not being insured is illegal.
 Your health insurance fees are taken directly from your salary by your employer.

 Depending on your salary and age, public or private health insurance will make the most sense.
 You will need to carefully compare their policies and see which makes the most sense for you.
 Private insurance is said to give you better service, but is only available to eligible people (see the article below).

 Everything you need to know about public and private health insurance in Germany is covered here.